johne13/dataset2binary/README.md

 ## Testing notes
 * There are no automated tests at this time.
 See create_test_data.py for a small python program that creates a small CSV and stata (dta) that you can test on your system.
-* The most recent tests of dataset2binary were performed with gcc/gfortran version 10.2.1 on a red hat linux system.
+* The most recent tests of dataset2binary were performed with gcc/gfortran version 10.2.1 on a red hat linux system (with default flags).
 The c/fortran code is pretty simple, so it is likely to work with most versions of gcc/gfortran (both new and old).
+* Similarly, it is likely to work with most other c/fortran compilers although it has not been tested with any others (fortran will need to be Fortran90 compliant).
 * The fortran version of the code has been used for production work with no known issues.
 The c version has not been tested as extensively.

 ## Known issues